Boefjes

 Environment variables

-Boefjes will run as containerized workers pulling jobs from a centralized job queue:
+Boefjes will run as containerized workers pulling jobs from a queue in the Scheduler:

 Boefje and Normalizer Workers